Murder of Graeme Thorne: Investigation

 The police had been busy during the first day of the kidnapping, conducting a concentrated search near the Thorne house in Bondi.
 News of the kidnapping soon leaked to Bill Jenkings of the Sydney Daily Mirror, and at 8:30 p.m. a public appeal was made on television from Bondi police station by NSW Police Commissioner Colin Delaney, then briefly by an emotional Bazil Thorne.

 The next evening, on Friday 8 July, the focus of the investigation moved to Sydney's north-eastern suburbs, when Thorne's school case was found near Seaforth.
 On the same day, a tip was received that a boy matching Thorne's description was seen with two men and a woman heading out of Pennant Hills.
 The owners of a petrol station there had reported that they saw the group with the boy pulling into the petrol station in a dark-coloured vehicle at about 10 pm on 7 July.
 The owners had described the vehicle as a dark-coloured Dodge-type sedan with the number plate on the front missing.
 The group purchased fuel and, as their vehicle left, the owners managed to sight the rear number plate.
-When the vehicle was spotted by an off-duty police officer following day, it sped off.
+When the vehicle was spotted by an off-duty police officer the following day, it sped off.
 Checks revealed that the number was registered to a different vehicle.

 On 11 July, Thorne's school cap and the contents of the case were found nearby.
 Soon after the discovery, an official reward of £5,000 was declared, and another £15,000 was offered by two newspapers, leading to a number of hoax calls.

 Investigators, with the collaboration of Sydney's underworld, followed other pieces of evidence.
 On Tuesday 14 June a foreign man, acting as an investigator, had called at the Thornes' residence seeking a "Mr Bognor" while also asking Thorne's mother to confirm their as-yet unlisted telephone number.
 A similar looking man had also been seen numerous times by multiple witnesses in the park opposite the house.
 Also, at 8:20 a.m. on the morning of the kidnapping, some witnesses had seen an iridescent blue 1955 Ford Customline double-parked on the corner of Francis and Wellington streets, near where Thorne was usually picked up for school.
 Checking more than 270,000 registration records, police established that there were 5,000 vehicles matching this general description.
 Assuming the car had been either borrowed or stolen, officers interviewed owners, including Stephen Bradley on 24 August, about car use at that time.
 Bradley denied having been in Bondi that day.